 Serving Those Who Have Served

-The University of Virginia Accelerated Master’s Program in Systems Engineering for Veterans (AMP-V) is actively seeking veterans to participate in the Program’s next cohort of students.
+The University of Virginia Accelerated Master’s Program in Systems Engineering values the skills and perspectives of military veterans and actively seeks to include veterans in each of the Program’s cohorts of students.
 Created to meet the educational needs of U.S. military veterans, AMP-V aims to assist veterans as they transition to the civilian workforce and provide a pathway to a rewarding career supported by an advanced degree in Systems Engineering.

 What is AMP-V?